 Initially, we focused on improving our numerical method without the presence of defects, as having a good vacuum tensor could facilitate further computations with defects.
-Following the work of~\cite{lyu2021lTRG}, we have analyzed the per-component tensor differences (see the result presented earlier in Fig.~\ref{fig:Tdiff}) and scaling dimension spectrum (see Table~\ref{tab:scdim}).
-Here our goal is to confirm the crucial role of GILT in achieving a stable RG flow and show that the MCF gauge-fixing method further enhances the stability by showing the per-component tensor differences, scaling dimension spectrum, and the central charge (extracted via the transfer matrix method) throughout the RG flow in \secref{sec:Discussion_TdiffFlow}.
+Following the work of~\cite{lyu2021lTRG}, we have analyzed the change in the tensor components (see the result presented earlier in Fig.~\ref{fig:Tdiff}) and the scaling dimension spectrum (see Table~\ref{tab:scdim}).
+Here, our goal is to confirm the crucial role of GILT in achieving stable RG flow and show that the MCF gauge fixing method further enhances stability by showing the per-component tensor differences, the scaling dimension spectrum, and the central charge (extracted via the transfer matrix method) throughout the RG flow in \secref{sec:Discussion_TdiffFlow}.

-We also demonstrate how GILT effectively suppresses the accumulation of CDL tensors by comparing the transfer matrix spectrum between even and odd RG steps in \secref{sec:Discussion_RemoveCDL}.
-(Note in our HOTRG procedure, we define each step of the RG is to coarse-graining two tensors either horizontally to vertically, reducing the effective number of sites by half).
-However, in \secref{sec:Discussion_ErrorFlow}, we show that even with the GILT truncation implemented, the error in the scaling dimensions from the spectrum of the transfer matrix and the spectrum of lTRG continues to accumulate along the coarse-graining flow.
+We also demonstrate how GILT effectively suppresses the accumulation of the CDL tensor by comparing the transfer matrix spectrum between even and odd RG steps in \secref{sec:Discussion_RemoveCDL}.
+(Note that in our HOTRG procedure, we define each step of the RG as coarse-graining two tensors either horizontally to vertically, reducing the effective number of sites by half.)
+However, in \secref{sec:Discussion_ErrorFlow}, we show that even with the GILT truncation implemented, the error in the scaling dimensions from the transfer matrix spectrum and the lTRG spectrum continues to accumulate along the coarse grain flow.
 This eventually results in the system flowing away from the conformal fixed point.

 With a good vacuum tensor at hand, a natural next step is to study the two-point function.
-However, our initial ``on-paper'' discussion in \secref{sec:Discussion_GILTProblemDefect} suggests that GILT might introduce a significant error when calculating correlation functions with more than one defect points, compared to the vanilla HOTRG.
-Surprisingly, our actual numerical calculations in \secref{sec:Discussion_Compare2PTGILT} show that GILT can achieve results in two-point functions as well as the vanilla HOTRG, as long as the two points are randomly sampled within the coarse-graining region, and outliers being properly treated.
+However, our initial ``on-paper'' discussion in \secref{sec:Discussion_GILTProblemDefect} suggests that GILT might introduce a significant error when calculating correlation functions with more than one defect point, compared to the vanilla HOTRG.
+Surprisingly, our actual numerical calculations in \secref{sec:Discussion_Compare2PTGILT} show that GILT can achieve results in two-point functions as well as the vanilla HOTRG, as long as the two points are randomly sampled within the coarse graining region, and outliers are properly treated.
 However, if the points are located at the corner or edge of the coarse-graining region, GILT introduces a significantly larger error.